jamilcse13/DEVOPS-pipeline-with-web-application/readme.md

 - Solution: We can fix it manualy by changing [project/lib/flask_ngrok.py line 29 os.chmod(executable, 777) into os.chmod(executable, 755)

 ## Setting CI/CD using Github Actions

+## here we use different versions of pythons
 - go to github repository->Actions->python-package
 - then setup the python-package.yml file
     ```